Unlocking the Secrets of the Brain

 The study shows that a common neural infrastructure does exist between languages.
 While the underlying neural regions are similar, how the areas light up is more specific to each individual.

-"I think the more that I conduct this line of research the more I realize that humans are not so unique with how they think about things," Vargas said.
-"We evolved with similar brains that perform specific functions.
+“I think the more that I conduct this line of research the more I realize that humans are not so unique with how they think about things,” said Vargas.
+“We evolved with similar brains that perform specific functions.
 It is like muscles in the body.
-If you are in an occupation that involves social interaction, the part of your brain that processes social information will be activated more and connect more diversely across the brain."
+If you are in an occupation that involves social interaction, the part of your brain that processes social information will be activated more and connect more diversely across the brain.

 The similarity for the math-focused concepts may lie in the high cross-language similarity of math and science.
 The similarity in emotion and social concepts may lie in the common circumstances and relationships behind these concepts.

-"These findings speak to the universal way that brains from all cultures deal with abstract information," Just said.
-"Despite each culture developing its own somewhat differing conceptions of the world, all brains organize the abstract concepts the same way, using the same brain systems."
+“These findings speak to the universal way that brains from all cultures deal with abstract information,” said Just.
+“Despite each culture developing its own somewhat differing conceptions of the world, all brains organize the abstract concepts the same way, using the same brain systems.”

 This study, as well as previous work completed by Vargas and Just, was based on samples of less than 20 participants each.
 Vargas hesitates to make any larger sweeping statements about how this work applies in a larger cultural context due to the small sample size and comparison of only two languages.
 He wants to continue this work but take it in a new direction, specifically focusing on how abstract concepts manifest in a sociological or cultural context.

-"Now that I have a sense of how abstract concepts are generalizable across individuals, I can start asking wild questions about abstract concepts in the context of our social world," Vargas said.
+“Now that I have a sense of how abstract concepts are generalizable across individuals, I can start asking wild questions about abstract concepts in the context of our social world,” said Vargas.

 Vargas will continue this work through two projects.
 One will examine how social identity affects decisions on reward and punishment.
 The second examines the way people think about concepts related of our societal environment, such as police and healthcare, and how these concepts differ across racial groups.
 Vargas will use a recent Presidential Postdoctoral Fellowship award to pursue these aims.